grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 1. Download and install [Vale](https://vale.sh/docs/vale-cli/installation/).

    {{% admonition type="note" %}}
-   Refer to the Linux installation steps at [GitHub Releases](https://vale.sh/docs/vale-cli/installation/#github-releases).
+   Refer to the Linux command line installation steps at [GitHub Releases](https://vale.sh/docs/vale-cli/installation/#github-releases).
 Verify that you are downloading the latest build of Vale for Linux.
-   You can use your Linux package manager to install Vale if it is included in your distribution repositories.
+   You can also use your Linux package manager to install Vale.
    {{% /admonition %}}

    {{< code >}}